swennemans/building-your-own-reactjs/02-building_basic_vdom/10-updating-children.md

 ```

 # ANDDDDD there you go!
 Now we can build all efficient apps and shit! 👏👏

+> If the code is not working, or If I accidently skipped parts, please let me know.
+The
+code we *should* have at this point. can be found [here](../appendix/02-code_complete_10.md)

 I **really** hope you now have a better *conceptual* understanding how React
 and React-like libraries **could** work.
 I've tried to really seperate